The Debut Novel from Award Winning Author

-Poor Russell Dean, golden boy of American advertising.
-His meticulously crafted career has brought him awards, wealth, fame, an idyllic lifestyle and a beautiful wife.
+American Russell Dean's meticulously crafted career has brought him awards, wealth, fame, an idyllic lifestyle and a beautiful wife.
 But now his wife is divorcing him, he's surrounded by fools and Russell is in a tailspin.
-A golf vacation to a remote Ontario resort town is exactly what he needs to help recharge his batteries and skate through a rare rough patch.
+A golf vacation to a remote Ontario resort town is exactly what he needs to skate through a rare rough patch.

 Or not.
-Mysterious natural forces far beyond his control and the wildly disparate collection of characters he meets — including three skilled, powerful women and a mirthful Ojibwe fishing guide — have decidedly different plans.
+Mysterious natural forces far beyond his control and the eclectic characters he meets—including three skilled, powerful women and a mirthful Ojibwe fishing guide—have decidedly different plans.

 Welcome to the Canadian wilderness, Mr. Dean.
 Welcome to Kamini: Danger, Suspense, Mysticism, Romance and Live Bait.

 BACK COVER REVIEWS: